brianmay/penguin_brian/_posts/2011-04-20-smtp_forwarders.markdown

 ## ssmtp

 Looks very good at initial glance.
-Unfortunately, the code is buggy and currupts messages, e.g.  [[!debbug 508759]], [[!debbug 584162]] and [[!debbug 279737]].
+Unfortunately, the code is buggy and currupts messages, e.g.  {% bts 508759 %}, {% bts 584162 %} and
+{% bts 279737 %}.
 I seem to recall having other problems random with ssmtp, but never got around to filling bug reports.

 ## esmtp

 Not related to the ESMTP protocol standard.

 A very good alternative to ssmtp.
-Unfortunately, esmtp falls down because it doesn't have any support for logging what is happening [[!debbug 623293]].
+Unfortunately, esmtp falls down because it doesn't have any support for logging what is happening {% bts 623293 %}.
 So if somebody complains that you are sending SPAM, even if this is unlikely, you can't prove otherwise.
 Especially if you don't have access to the logs on the smtp host for any number of reasons.